-Webserver logs contains information classified as personal data by default under the European Union’s General Data Protection Regulation (GDPR).
-The new privacy regulation comes in effect in , and just about everyone needs to take action now to become compliant.
+Webserver logs contain information classified as personal data by default under the European Union’s General Data Protection Regulation (GDPR).
+The new privacy regulation comes in effect from .
+Just about everyone needs to take action now to become compliant.

-Disclaimer: I’m not a lawyer and I’m not providing you legal advise.
-Contact your legal council for help interpreting and implementing the GDPR.
+Disclaimer: I’m not a lawyer and I’m not providing you legal advice.
+Contact your legal counsel for help interpreting and implementing the GDPR.
 This article is provided for entertainment purposes, and amounts to nothing but my interpretation of the GDPR.

-The General Data Protection Regulation shifts the default operating mode for personal data collection from collect and store as much information about everyone as possible for all eternity to don’t collect any information about anyone unless there is documented and informed consent for the collection; and don’t use that information for anything but the specific purposes consent were given for.
-The GDPR turns big-data collection of personal data on the web from an asset to a liability with fines as high as 20 000 000 Euro or 4 % of global revenue (whichever is greater).
+The General Data Protection Regulation shifts the default operating mode for personal data collection from collect and store as much information about everyone as possible for all eternity to don’t collect any information about anyone unless there’s documented and informed consent for the collection, and don’t use that information for anything but the specific purposes consent were given for.
+The GDPR turns big-data collection of personal data on the web from an asset into a liability with fines as high as 20 000 000 Euro or 4 % of global revenue (whichever is greater).

 I’ve limited the scope of this article to discuss and focus on some of the technical requirements surrounding personal data collected by default in the logs generated by popular webserver software.
 I’ll not go through the entire GDPR and all the requirements, but focus on some actionable points.